 During the year ended December 31, 2008, the Company extended certain of its notes payable, and as consideration for these extensions the Company provided the lender with warrants to purchase an aggregate 43,200,000 shares of the Company's common stock.
-This resulted in a loss on extinguishment of debt in the amount of \$168,620.
-There was no such transaction during the comparable period of the prior year.
+This resulted in a loss on extinguishment of debt in the amount of \$168,629.